ajh123-development/website/README.md

 DB_NAME=miners_online		# Using `miners_online` as an example database name.
 DB_USER=root				# You probably don't want to use `root` in production!
 DB_PASS=password			# Use your actual password here.
-DEBUG=0						# You probably want to keep this `0` unless there are errors.
 ```

 5. Start and build the docker containers: